pudly/schmopera-hugo/content/articles/in-review-synesthesia-iv-pt1.md

 date = "2016-05-12T17:27:00+01:00"
 lastmod = "2016-05-13T15:11:00+01:00"
 publishDate = "2016-05-13T13:01:00+01:00"
-slug = "in-review-synesthesia-iv-pt1"
-title = "In review: Synesthesia IV pt.1"
+short_description = "The singing was clean and beautiful, even if in my opinion there was far too little of it.
+MacArthur's light lyric tone and fantastic English diction marry so well with contemporary pieces, I was felt wanting a lot more from him - not because his performance lacked anything, but the complete opposite; he was so good I wanted more, but there were only 2 pieces of the six that featured a singing vocal line." slug = "in-review-synesthesia-iv-pt1" title = "In review: Synesthesia IV pt.1"
 +++